 As we approach winter, I have slightly modified my wardrobe to incorporate a Zara pink fluro beanie and a series of woolly jumpers from Margaret Howell and Another Label.

 Do you have any favourite shops or online sites?

 For every day, I live in Cos but often find myself in Jigsaw for coats.
 For unique pieces, I love Gather & See.
 Setting up our own business has made me really appreciate smaller independent brands who are thinking more holistically about supply chains and communities and so I try to shop as consciously as possible, buying things that will last.

 What’s next on your clothes/shoe wish list?

 I have a couple of shopping carts on the go at the moment.
 I am desperately hunting for a puffer coat to get through this winter and struggling to find one that is sustainable and that doesn’t drown me – I am 5ft 1.
 It turns out that I am late to the party as I focused on sorting the kids out and now everything seems to be sold out.

 I am also looking for some winter boots and have been eyeing up a pair of Chloe biker boots for ever.
 Whilst the philosophy is “buy once, buy well”, they are still really expensive, so I’ve never quite checked them out.

 Boots or Shoes?

-Links you would like to share e.g. website/facebook etc so that readers can find out more about Made With Respect.
+Links you would like to share e.g. website/facebook etc so that readers can find out more about Tweezerfile.

 All photographs have been published with kind permission of Tweezerfile; apart from the last two photographs which are by Linda Hobden.